jGreggCode/GWN_Bank/README.md

 - Screen resolution must be at least 1080p to view the full size of the program.
 - Used null layout so even if the frame is set to resizable some components would not show if downscaled.

-### Copyright and license
+## Copyright and license
-GWN Bank is copyright 2023 GWN Bank Team.
+GWN Bank is copyright 2023 jGreggCode.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this software except in compliance with the License.